ZurichMedTech/s4l-manual/docs/overview/dashboard/projects.md

 ### Project Workbench

-After you open a project, click the ```Restore``` button at the right corner to open the *Interactive* view of the project workbench.
+After you open a project, click the ```Restore``` button from the the three dots between the **Dashboard** button and the project name to open the *Interactive* view of the project workbench.
 You can select *Workbench* to create and edit your flow chart, see your *Services*, debug and run your project .

 <p align="center">
   <img width="80%" src="assets/dashboard/studyworkbench.png">